Warsaw for Foodies: 5 Food & Drink Experiences You Shouldn’t Miss

 What is Warsaw best known for when it comes to food?

-Warsaw is best known for its comforting Polish classics like pierogi, bigos (hunter’s stew), and barszcz (beet soup).
-But it’s also gaining recognition for modern farm-to-table dining, craft beer, and vegan-friendly eateries.
+Warsaw is best known for its comforting Polish classics — pierogi in all their forms, bigos (hunter’s stew), and barszcz (beet soup).
+It’s also gaining recognition for a genuinely impressive modern restaurant scene, strong craft beer, and a vegan-friendly scene that’s grown substantially in recent years.

 Are milk bars in Warsaw worth visiting?